 A classic plant that nearly everyone’s grandparents have, the spider plant is so commonplace simply because it is almost indestructible.
 It is largely pest free and has swollen roots that can hold extra water for times when it is forgotten.
 It is an interesting plant architecturally and comes in a couple different variegated and green forms.

 This vine looks great in any home and can take a lot of neglect.
 If it gets too dry it will stop growing but can still do well with weeks between waterings.
 It comes in different leaf forms, including dark green, lime green, blue-green, variegated and miniature.
 The variegation increases with more light but these plants can survive and grow well with a lot less light than most plants.
+It does well in pots that you can hang up in the house.

 These plants are often used as bedding plants outdoors but what many people don’t know is they make great houseplants!
 Their attractive foliage comes in many shapes, sizes, patterns, and colors so you can surely find a coleus to match any décor.
 They are also low-light plants so finding a place where they will thrive is easier than for many plants.
 Coleus like to dry between waterings and will wilt when they need a drink, making it easy to know when they need water.
 They can be propagated easily from stem cuttings in water to refresh an old or leggy plant.